July 25th, 2026

 Understanding Paddle for Perthes Disease Awareness DayPaddleforPerthesDiseaseAwarenessDay

-Paddle for Perthes Disease Awareness Day is a unique and impactful holiday that shines a light on a rare childhood condition.
-Perthes disease, also known as Legg-Calve-Perthes disease, is a condition that affects the hip joint, causing the femur head to deteriorate due to a lack of blood flow.
+Paddle for Perthes Disease Awareness Day is a unique and impactful event dedicated to raising awareness about a rare childhood condition.
+Perthes disease, also known as Legg-Calve-Perthes disease, affects the hip joint, leading to deterioration of the femur head due to insufficient blood supply.
+This condition, while uncommon, demands attention and understanding.

 What is Perthes Disease?

-Perthes disease affects approximately 1 in 12,000 children, typically between the ages of 4 and 10.
-The condition causes the femur head to deteriorate, leading to severe hip pain, stiffness, and limited mobility.
-If left untreated, Perthes disease can lead to long-term damage, arthritis, and even lifelong disability.
+Perthes disease impacts approximately 1 in 12,000 children, generally affecting those between the ages of 4 and 10.
+The condition is characterized by the deterioration of the femur head, resulting in intense hip pain, stiffness, and restricted movement.
+Without proper intervention, Perthes disease can cause long-term complications, such as arthritis, and may even lead to permanent disability.

 Celebrating Paddle for Perthes Disease Awareness Day

-On Paddle for Perthes Disease Awareness Day, people come together to raise awareness and funds for research, treatment, and support for those affected by Perthes disease.
-The holiday is often celebrated with paddle-themed events, such as paddleboarding, kayaking, or canoeing, which symbolize the journey of those living with the condition and the importance of community support.
+On this special day, communities unite to amplify awareness and generate funds for research, treatment, and support for individuals affected by Perthes disease.
+Celebrations often include paddle-themed events like paddleboarding, kayaking, or canoeing.
+These activities symbolize the journey of those living with the condition and highlight the critical role of community support.

 Ways to Get Involved